-The new iPad Pro 11 is super-capable when it comes to hardware, and should last you a good number of years.
+This iPad Pro 11 is super-capable when it comes to hardware, and should last you a good number of years.
 The M1 processor will surely take the iPad into new territories.

 You want a companion device to your main computer

-The iPad makes a wonderful companion to your larger-screen laptop or desktop computer, making it easy to do a range of everyday takes quickly and easily, and its 11-inch screen means it’s more easily portable than the larger 12.9-inch iPad Pro.
+The iPad makes a wonderful companion to your larger-screen laptop or desktop computer, making it easy to do a range of every day takes quickly and easily, and its 11-inch screen means it’s more easily portable than the larger 12.9-inch iPad Pro.

 Your workload is straightforward

-If your work routine is fairly straightforward – writing emails, creating documents and researching on the web, then the iPad with the Apple Pencil can capably serve as your primary computing device.
+If your work routine is fairly straightforward – writing emails, creating documents, and researching on the web, then the iPad with the Apple Pencil can capably serve as your primary computing device.

 Don’t buy it if...